-The mosaic was heavily restored after the disastrous fire (July, 1823), which destroyed most of the ancient church.
+The mosaic was largely remade after the disastrous fire (July, 1823), which destroyed most of the ancient church.

 Christ, who is depicted blessing in the Greek manner, is flanked by St Peter, St Andrew, St Paul and St Luke.
 A tiny Pope Honorius (very difficult to make out from the ground) crouches by the right foot of Christ.